Ergonomic Data Measuring System for Driver-Pedals Interaction

 From a capability point of view, the aim of the test was to validate that the objective ergonomic data collected using the measurement system is capable of showing specific differences between drivers in terms of positioning in the car, movements and activity of the lower leg during driving.

-In order to achieve this objective a drive test schedule was planned which included a mixture of controlled driving conditions (i.e. on a test track and to a preimposed schedule including controlled speed ramps and stops), and uncontrolled driving on public roads, on a pre-defined route including highway, city driving and country roads.
+was planned which included a mixture of controlled driving conditions (i.e. on a test track and to a preimposed schedule including controlled speed ramps and stops), and uncontrolled driving on public roads, on a pre-defined route including highway, city driving and country roads.
 The test drive finished with another controlled lap.
 Altogether the drive test took about one hour to complete for each driver.

 Three subjects covering a range of anthropometrics (listed in Table 3) were recruited for the test drive.
 All tests were carried out with the same SUV vehicle to reduce the variability induced by shifting the vehiclebased equipment (pressure pads, OBD, audio/video and GPS).
 In order to further reduce the between tests variability in the vehicle based setting, a limitation was imposed on the height adjustment of the seat, i.e. the subjects could only adjust the fore-aft seat position and seat recline.

 A procedure was developed and followed for instrumenting the subjects with the electrogoniometry and EMG equipment, which also included a “static” test aimed at evaluating the subject’s range of movement and “zeroing” the equipment before the drivers position themselves in the vehicle.